 - If the vehicle’s battery light comes on, too much power is being used.
 Turn off all your electricity-draining accessories (e.g. air conditioning) and head for Hi-Q!

 Hi-Q stocks a wide range of top quality low maintenance and maintenance batteries.
-The superior brands we fit include Exide and Willard.
+The superior brands we fit include Exide, Willard, First National Battery and Dixon.